makylaperson43/pythonCRUD/README.md

-# pythonCRUD
+#pythonCRUD
-In this project I used CRUD to create a SNAPCHAT.
+In this project I used python to create a CRUD SNAPCHAT.
 You can:
-- Create
+- Create a snapchat account
-- Read
+- Read (view) all accounts
-- Update
+- Update accounts
-- Delete
+- Delete accounts